 Roaring Kitty reveals stake in Chewy big enough to make him 3rd largest investor in the pet retailer

-NEW YORK -- Shares of Chewy were volatile at the opening bell Monday after a regulatory filing revealed that Roaring Kitty, an investor at the center of the meme stock craze, has taken a 6.6% stake in the online pet retailer.
+NEW YORK -- Shares of Chewy fell Monday in volatile trading after a regulatory filing revealed that Roaring Kitty, an investor at the center of the meme stock craze, has taken a 6.6% stake in the online pet retailer.

 Roaring Kitty, whose legal name is Keith Gill, bought more than 9 million shares of Chewy last week, the Securities and Exchange Commission filing shows.
 Based on Friday's $29.05 closing price, that amounts to a value of over $261 million — making him the company's third-largest shareholder.

-Shares jumped more than 20% before the opening bell.
-After rising 5% when markets opened, shares of Chewy Inc. slipped 3%.
+Shares in Chewy jumped more than 20% before the opening bell.
+But they ended the day down almost 7%.

-Chewy, based in Florida, did not immediately respond to a request for comment from The Associated Press.
+Chewy, based in Plantation, Florida, did not immediately respond to a request for comment.

 Gill tipped his hand last week on his feelings about the company, posting a picture of a dog on social media platform X and sending Chewy's stock up more than 30% in intraday trading.